emissary-ingress/emissary/user-guide/tracing-tutorial-zipkin.md

 ## Learn More

-For more details about configuring the external, distributed tracing service, read about [distrubuted tracing](/reference/services/tracing-service).
+For more details about configuring the external, distributed tracing service, read about [distributed tracing](/reference/services/tracing-service).